capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 In this way,
-we can build up a chain of commits.
+we revisit a chain of commits.
 The most recent end of the chain is referred to as `HEAD`;
-we can refer to previous commits using the `~` notation, so `HEAD~1` (pronounced "head minus one") means "the previous commit", while `HEAD~123` goes back 123 commits from where we are now.
+and we refer to previous commits using the `~` notation, so `HEAD~1` (pronounced "head minus one") means "the previous commit", while `HEAD~123` goes back 123 commits from where we are now.